 The Query Editor enables you to write and execute queries without using an external client.
 Select Create Query to open the Query Editor and create a new query.
 You can also access the Query Editor by selecting a query from the Log or Templates tabs.
 Selecting a previously executed or saved query will open the Query Editor and display the SQL for the selected query.

 Query Editor provides editing space where you can begin typing a query.
-As you type, the editor autocompletes SQL reserved words, tables, and field names within tables.
-When finished writing your query, click the Play button to run the query.
+As you type, the editor automatically completes SQL reserved words, tables, and field names within tables.
+When finished writing your query, select the Play button to run the query.
 The Console tab below the editor shows what Query Service is currently doing, indicating when a query has been returned.
 The Result tab, next to the Console, displays query results.
 See the Query Editor guide for more information on using the Query Editor.

-|Name||The query name created by the user.
-You can click on the name to open the query in the Query Editor.
-You can also use the search bar to search on the Name of a query.
+|Name||The name field is either the query name created by the user or the first few characters of your SQL query.
+Any query created through the UI with the Query Editor is named at inception.
+If the query was created through the API then the name of the query is a snippet of the initial SQL used to create the query.
+You can select the query name to open the query in the Query Editor.
+You can also use the search bar to search for the Name of a query.
 Searches are case sensitive.|

 |SQL||The first few characters of the SQL query.
 Hovering over the code displays the full query.|

-|Modified By||The last user who modified the query.
+|Modified by||The last user who modified the query.
 Any user in your organization with access to Query Service can modify queries.|

-|Last Modified||The date and time of the last modification to the query, in the browser’s time zone.|
+|Last modified||The date and time of the last modification to the query, in the browser’s time zone.|

 The Log tab provides a list of queries that have previously been executed.
 By default, the log lists the queries in reverse chronology.

 |Name||The query name, consisting of the first several characters of the SQL query.
-Clicking on the name opens the Query Editor, allowing you to edit the query.
-You can use the search bar to search on the Name of a query.
+Select the template name to open the Query log details view for that run.
+You can use the search bar to search on the name of a query.
 Searches are case sensitive.|

 |Client||The client used for the query.|